shawnmckinney/groovy-apache-fortress/README.md

  * [Towards an Attribute-Based Role-Based Access Control System](https://iamfortress.net/2018/07/07/towards-an-attribute-based-role-based-access-control-system/)
  * [Adding Contextual Information to the RBAC Decision](https://symas.com/adding-contextual-information-to-the-rbac-decision/)
  * [Designing an Authorization System: a Dialogue in Five Scenes](https://iamfortress.net/2019/11/23/designing-an-authorization-system-a-dialogue-in-five-scenes/)

-## Why Groovy?

-Apache Groovy is a dynamic language that runs on top of the java virtual machine.
-It simplifies syntax, allowing test cases to more easily emerge from the boilerplate.

-We can iterate through a bunch of scenarios really fast.

 ## How do I run the test cases?